|The Karuna Foundation does not accept unsolicited proposals. Funding is based on ongoing initiatives.|

 Bhutan’s modernization and growth has increased the demand for electricity in the country's urban and rural populations.
 While Bhutan is able to provide citizens with inexpensive electricity through hydropower, the government is dependent on revenue generated by selling the majority of this electricity to India.
 In order to maintain this revenue stream while encouraging positive in-country development, power consumption must become more efficient.
 However, rapid urban growth is propelling the construction of new building stock that is not thermally appropriate to the region.
 Traditional Bhutanese farmhouses were constructed with meter-thick rammed earth walls that provided insulation, but modern buildings are constructed with concrete and lack insulation.

 The Karuna Foundation Board President is a green building advocate who immediately saw the natural potential for successful high-performance construction in the country, owing to the powerful solar resources available in Bhutan’s high-altitude locale.
 The Karuna Foundation began contributing high-performance building expertise and resources to the Royal Institute of Law with the goal of promoting a sustainable development strategy that provides citizens with comfortable, productive, and healthy indoor environments while decreasing electricity consumption.
-The Board President enlisted local Portland, Oregon partners Holst Architecture and Hammer and Hand to consult on integrating energy efficient building methods into traditional Bhutanese architecture.
+The Board President enlisted local Pacific Northwest partners Holst Architecture, Indicator, LLC, and Arctic Sun, LLC to consult on integrating energy efficient building methods into traditional Bhutanese architecture.

 Jigme Singye Wangchuck School of Law